PapaDaCodr/First_VideoStreaming-site-attempt/README.md

 # First_VideoStreaming-site-attempt
-This is my first attempt at creating a website like youTube or vimeo Please do not the website on the ui but the functionality as this is only a test run
+This is my first attempt at creating a website like YouTube or Vimeo Please do not judge the website on the UI but the functionality as this is only a test run